Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Background Appendix

 \subsection{Shares of Coal and GSC Mines}

-Figure~\ref{fig:hist_fuel} shows the number of coal and oil mines documented in the AHCs in 1931 and 1936.
+Figure~\ref{fig:hist_fuel} shows the number of coal and oil mines documented in the CSs in 1931 and 1936.
 Similarly, Figure~\ref{fig:hist_metal} shows the numbers of GSC and other metal mines.
 As shown, approximately 90 (85)\% of mines extracting fuels (metals) were coal (GSC) mines.
-Figure~\ref{fig:hist_mines} shows the number of mines and not municipalities.
-Since several mines coexist in a municipality, the number of municipalities with mines reported in the main text is smaller than the number of mines.
+Figure~\ref{fig:hist_mines} shows the number of mines.
+Since there were some cases where a few mines coexist in a municipality, the number of municipalities with mines reported in the main text is smaller than the number of mines.